quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan-cuoi-ky-gd-1/outputs/k8s/README.md

 # Kubernetes

-## 1. Mô tả
+## 1. Description

-**Kubernetes**, thường được gọi là K8s, là một hệ thống mã nguồn mở để tự động hóa việc triển khai, mở rộng, và quản lý các ứng dụng container. Được phát triển bởi Google và hiện tại được duy trì bởi Cloud Native Computing Foundation (CNCF), Kubernetes cung cấp một nền tảng để điều hành các containerized applications trong một cluster of nodes.
-Các thành phần chính của Kubernetes bao gồm:
+**Kubernetes**, often referred to as K8s, is an open-source system for automating the deployment, scaling, and management of containerized applications.
+Developed by Google and now maintained by the Cloud Native Computing Foundation (CNCF), Kubernetes provides a platform to operate containerized applications in a cluster of nodes.
+The main components of Kubernetes include:

-- Cluster: Một tập hợp các máy (node) chạy các ứng dụng container.
+- Cluster: A set of machines (nodes) running containerized applications.
-- Nodes: Các máy trong cluster, có thể là máy vật lý hoặc ảo, nơi các container chạy.
+- Nodes: The machines in the cluster, which can be physical or virtual, where containers run.
-- Pods: Nhóm nhỏ nhất của Kubernetes, một Pod có thể chứa một hoặc nhiều container.
+- Pods: The smallest unit in Kubernetes, a Pod can contain one or more containers.
-- Services: Định nghĩa cách tiếp cận để truy cập đến một nhóm các Pod.
+- Services: Define how to access a group of Pods.
-- Ingress: Quản lý truy cập bên ngoài vào các service trong cluster, thường thông qua HTTP và HTTPS.
+- Ingress: Manages external access to services in the cluster, typically via HTTP and HTTPS.

 <div align="center">
   <img width="600" src="./assets/images/k8s-1.png" alt="gitflow">